 This policy was originally created in 2002 and updated regularly with searches of the MEDLINE database.
-The most recent literature search was performed for the period of May 2012 to May 2013.
+The most recent literature review was performed for the period of May 2013 to May 29, 2014.
 The following is a summary of key findings.

 Randomization to treatment groups is also very important in this area.
-This is due to the numerous patient factors (i.e., age, co-morbidities, location, size of the aneurysm, presence or absence of dissection) and procedure variables involved in surgical repair that are potential confounders of outcome.
-Selection for either open or endovascular repair involves a complex set of patient and anatomical considerations.
+This is due to the numerous patient factors (eg, age, comorbidities, location and size of the aneurysm, presence or absence of dissection) and procedure variables involved in surgical repair that are potential confounders of outcome.
+Selection for either open or endovascular repair involves a complex set of patient and anatomic considerations.
 As a result, studies are highly prone to selection bias if there is not randomized assignment.

 Aneurysms of the descending thoracic aorta

-Thirty-day mortality was slightly lower among TEVAR patients compared to open surgery, but this difference did not reach statistical significance (6.1% vs. 7.1%, p=0.07).
-In the propensity-matched comparison, there was no difference in 30-day mortality between the TEVAR and open surgery group (4.5% vs. 4.2%, p=0.78).
+Thirty-day mortality was slightly lower among TEVAR patients compared with open surgery, but this difference did not reach statistical significance (6.1% vs 7.1%, p=0.07).
+In the propensity-matched comparison, there was no difference in 30-day mortality between the TEVAR and open surgery group (4.5% vs 4.2%, p=0.78).
 Long-term survival was reported by Cox proportional hazards analysis.
-At 5 years, survival in the TEVAR group was lower than for the open surgery group (62% vs. 72%, p=0.001).
-In the propensity-matched comparison, the TEVAR group also had lower overall survival at 5 years compared to the open surgery group (73% vs. 81%, p=0.007).
+At 5 years, survival in the TEVAR group was lower than for the open surgery group (62% vs 72%, p=0.001).
+In the propensity-matched comparison, the TEVAR group also had lower overall survival at 5 years compared with the open surgery group (73% vs 81%, p=0.007).

 Dissection of the descending aorta (type B dissection)

-One randomized controlled trial (RCT), the Investigation of Stent Grafts in Patients with type B Aortic Dissection (INSTEAD) trial has been completed for patients with chronic, stable dissections.
+One RCT, the Investigation of Stent Grafts in Patients with type B Aortic Dissection (INSTEAD) trial has been completed for patients with chronic, stable dissections.
 There are no RCTs for treatment of acute, complicated type B dissections, which is the group for which endovascular repair is often targeted.

-Thrumurthy et al. (22) performed a systematic review of endovascular repair for chronic type B dissections, defined as dissections that present with symptoms for greater than 14 days.
-There were 17 publications included in this review, consisting of one RCT (the INSTEAD trial, discussed below) and 16 single-arm series.
+Thrumurthy et al(27) performed a systematic review of endovascular repair for chronic type B dissections, defined as dissections that present with symptoms for more than 14 days.
+There were 17 publications included in this review, consisting of 1 RCT (the INSTEAD trial, discussed next) and 16 single-arm series.
 Of the 16 single-arm series, 2 were prospective and 14 were retrospective.
-At a median of 24 months follow-up, mortality was 9.2% for patients treated with TEVAR, with a range of 0-41% across studies.
+At a median of 24 months follow-up, mortality was 9.2% for patients treated with TEVAR, with a range of 0% to 41% across studies.
 A total of 8.1% of patients had endoleaks at this follow-up, and there was an increasing rate of endoleaks with longer follow-up times.
 Delayed aortic rupture occurred in 3.0% of patients.
-Freedom from reintervention occurred in a range of 40-100% at 24 months’ follow-up.
+Freedom from reintervention occurred in a range of 40% to 100% at 24-month follow-up.

-In a retrospective review of the University of Pennsylvania’s database of acute type B aortic dissection, Zeeshan and colleagues (25) compared 45 patients who underwent TEVAR to 32 patients who had open surgical repair (n=20) or medical management (n=12).
-Two TEVAR patients had died within 30 days or within hospitalization compared to 8 open surgery and 4 medical patients (4% vs. 40% vs. 33%, respectively; p=0.006).
+In a retrospective review of the University of Pennsylvania’s database of acute type B aortic dissection, Zeeshan et al(31) compared 45 patients who underwent TEVAR with 32 patients who had open surgical repair (n=20) or medical management (n=12).
+Two TEVAR patients had died within 30 days or within hospitalization compared with 8 open surgery and 4 medical patients (4% vs 40% vs 33%, respectively; p=0.006).
 While not controlled in this study, TEVAR appears to be an option for patients with this catastrophic presentation.
 One-year survival was 82% for the TEVAR group.

 A number of single-arm series have also been performed, and some of these report long-term results for use of TEVAR in complicated type B aortic dissection.

-Conclusions.
-For patients with chronic, stable dissections of the thoracic aorta, one RCT reports that outcomes of TEVAR are not superior to medical management.
-Single-arm series report relatively high success rates and favorable long-term results compared to historical controls undergoing open surgery.
+For patients with chronic, stable dissections of the thoracic aorta, 1 RCT reported that short-term outcomes do not differ significantly between TEVAR and best medical management.
+However, over 5 years of follow up, patients who undergo preemptive endovascular repair may demonstrate reduced morbidity and mortality.
+Single-arm series report relatively high success rates and favorable long-term results compared with historical controls undergoing open surgery.

 Rupture of the descending aorta